-Does having asthma put my child at higher risk of getting sick from COVID-19?
+Does having asthma put my child at higher risk of getting sick from COVID-19, the flu or RSV?

-How important is it that my child's asthma is well controlled during this COVID-19 pandemic?
+How important is it that my child's asthma is well-controlled with respiratory viruses going around?

 How do I know if my child's asthma is well-controlled?

-If you're not sure your child's asthma is well controlled, call your pediatrician or other asthma care provider.
+If you're not sure your child's asthma is well controlled, the first step would be to call your pediatrician or other asthma care provider.
 Well controlled asthma usually means your child is:

 coughing on no more than 2 days per week

-waking up during the night from coughing no more than once per month (or no more than 2 nighttime awakenings for children 12 years and older)
+waking up at night from coughing no more than once per month (or no more than 2 nighttime awakenings for children 12 years and older)

 needing 2 or less rescue treatments per week (this does not include pre-treating before exercise)